NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8springbeanprofiles.md

 10. **Security Configuration:**
     - Security-related settings often vary between environments.
 With profiles, developers can tailor security configurations based on the specific requirements of each environment.

-Using Bean Definition Profiles in the Spring Framework provides a powerful mechanism for handling diverse configuration needs across different environments in a flexible and maintainable manner.

-Using Bean Definition Profiles in a Spring application allows you to define different sets of beans for different environments or scenarios.
-Profiles help in managing configuration variations in a flexible and modular way.
-Here's a detailed explanation of how to use Bean Definition Profiles in a Spring application:
+Using Bean Definition Profiles in a Spring application allows you to define different sets of beans for various environments or scenarios, aiding in the management of configuration variations in a flexible and modular way.
+Here's a detailed guide on how to use Bean Definition Profiles in a Spring application without *Spring Boot*:

 1. **Define Profiles:**
    - In your Spring configuration, annotate classes or methods with `@Profile("profileName")`.
-This indicates that the beans defined within these components are specific to the given profile.
+This annotation signifies that the beans defined within these components are specific to the given profile.

    ```java
    @Configuration